Carpet and Textiles Care | SPARKLE Surface Care | South Jersey, NJ

 Good, Sound Care Information

-Your carpet and interior textiles play a fundamental role in your decor, and we want to help you maximize their life and keep them looking their best.
-We are all about professional cleaning for your carpets, fine rugs, upholstered furniture, sheers, curtains, and other fine surfaces, but just as importantly, we want to make sure our clients are armed with good, sound care information — which is why we are so pleased to offer a wealth of information here on our website, especially this Carpet and Interior Textiles Care Guide.
+Your carpet and interior textiles play a foundational role in your decor, and we want to help you maximize their life and keep them looking their best.
+We are all about professional cleaning for your carpets, upholstered furniture, sheers, curtains, and other fine surfaces, but just as importantly, we want to make sure our clients are armed with good, sound care information — which is why we are so pleased to offer a wealth of information here on our website, especially this Carpet and Interior Textiles Care Guide.
 Feel free to pass it around liberally.

-Care Tips For Carpet
+Care Tips for Carpet

 When it comes to maintaining your carpet, one of the most critical areas of focus is the traffic areas.
 If ground in soil is not removed on a regular basis, the traffic areas will begin to wear excessively.
 Dirt is extremely abrasive against the fibers of the carpet as you walk back and forth.
 The second area of focus, of course, is spot removal.
 You must react to “danger” spots immediately.
 Red wine, red beverages, urine, blood, etc. can cause a permanent stain if not treated right away.
 Listed below are the steps that you must take to properly maintain your carpeting.

-Copies of specific warranties on your carpet purchase may be available from your carpet retailer.
+Copies of speciflc warranties on your carpet purchase may be available from your carpet retailer.
 Stain resist warranties can vary from 5 to 20 years.
 ALL STAIN RESIST WARRANTIES REQUIRE REGULAR CLEANING AND IMMEDIATE SPOT REMOVAL.

 Vacuum your carpet often — once or twice per week at least.
 Vacuuming removes the sharp soil that can cut and slice the fiber causing premature wear.
 Much of this soil is not visible to the eye.
 Vacuum before the carpet looks soiled.
 Remove any loose particles such as loose food, leaves, pieces of crayon, bugs, etc. as these items can cause a spot on the carpet.